almindor/lnet/README.md

 Quite a few changes were required, but all the examples now compile.

 * FreeBSD (tested on 13.0-RELEASE)
-* Linux (tested on Ubuntu 20.10 - Note: TLS does not work)
+* Linux (tested on Ubuntu 21.10 - Note: TLS does not work)
 * macOS 10.12 and later
 * Windows (tested on 10 with updated SSL libraries - see OpenSSL.pas for details)
+* All insecure TLS/SSL methods have been removed (ie SSL2, SSL3, TLS v1, TLS v1.1) leaving TSL v1.2 and TLS v1.3

 Instructions: